ethereum/ERCs/ERCS/erc-draft-wallet-connection-api.md

 #### RPC Specification

-Accepts an array of app-supported chains (hex-encoded [EIP-155](https://eips.ethereum.org/EIPS/eip-155) chain ids) to confirm which the wallet supports.
+Optionally accepts an array of chains (hex-encoded [EIP-155](https://eips.ethereum.org/EIPS/eip-155) chain ids) the app would like to confirm that the wallet supports.
 Accepts capabilities and returns results for each under the same capability name.
 Capability names MUST be globally unique.

 Only a single `account` and `capabilityResults` are returned on connection.
-The account includes an `address` field and a `supportedChains` field with the same schema as a [ERC-5792 `wallet_getCapabilities`](https://eips.ethereum.org/EIPS/eip-5792#wallet_getcapabilities) result.
+The account includes an `address` field and a `supportedChainsAndCapabilities` field with the same schema as a [ERC-5792 `wallet_getCapabilities`](https://eips.ethereum.org/EIPS/eip-5792#wallet_getcapabilities) result.
 For each chain requested by the app, wallets MUST return a mapped capabilities object if the chain is supported and SHOULD use the empty object if no capabilities exist.
 Wallets MUST NOT return mapped capabilities objects for chains they do not support.

 ```
 type WalletConnectParams = [{
   version: string;
-  chains: `0x${string}`[];
+  chains?: `0x${string}`[];
   capabilities?: Record<string,any>;
 }]